julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, November 02, 2024.
+Sunday, November 03, 2024.
 Quote of the day:

-> "Chop your own wood and it will warm you twice." - Henry Ford
+> "A women who doesn't wear perfume has no future." - Coco Chanel